O Come, O come, Emmanuel!

 Rather than become preoccupied with what is out of our control, focus on what is in your control.
 You can take steps to keep you and your family safe by following the CDC guidelines.
 You can try to be flexible and creative as you problem-solve new needs and demands.
 Similarly, helping your child know their options for staying connected with friends and loved ones helps them know the limits of what they can control, such as socially distanced visits, making drawings for loved ones, and scheduled Zoom meetings with grandparents and friends.

 Remember, interpersonal connections can bless us with strength, encouragement, companionship, and compassion.
 Although we are unable to come together in person with typical traditions and rituals, it is healthy to continue to reach out to others via video, email, text, calls, or paper mail.

 Another option is to think of how you can serve others.
 An act of kindness not only distracts us from our preoccupations, it can lift our mood and self-esteem.
-Some ideas might be to cook a meal for a loved one or neighbor and drop it off on their door step, donate to a local food pantry, teach a family recipe virtually to that relative that has always loved your holiday dessert, create DIY cards and ornaments with your children, and collaborate with your immediate and extended family or friends to create new traditions.
+Some ideas might be to cook a meal for a loved one or neighbour and drop it off on their door step, donate to a local food pantry, teach a family recipe virtually to that relative that has always loved your holiday dessert, create DIY cards and ornaments with your children, and collaborate with your immediate and extended family or friends to create new traditions.

 Take steps to care for your own mental health